Denma

-Denma (Korean: 덴마; RR: Denma) is a South Korean webtoon written and illustrated by Youngsoon Yang (Yang Yeong-soon), colored by Seunghee Hong (Hong Seung-hee).
+Denma (Korean: 덴마; RR: Denma) is a South Korean webtoon written and illustrated by Yang Yeong-soon and colored by Hong Seung-hee.
 Started on 8 January 2010, this manhwa was released on Naver WEBTOON, where it continues to be published.
-It has been translated into Japanese (テンマ, Tenma), English and Simplified (颠玛, Diānmǎ) & Traditional Chinese (顛瑪, Diānmǎ) by WEBTOON.
+It has been translated into Japanese, English and Simplified and Traditional Chinese.
 The new English version is updated Wednesday, Thursday, Friday, Saturday and Sunday.

 Overview

 The author takes many names from the Bible.
 In the interview, the author said he was reading the Bible at that time and got many names, so he used them randomly in Denma.